di-unipi-socc/DockerFinder/README.md

 ## The microservice-based architecture DockerFinder

 The figure below details the microservice-based architecture of Docker Finder.
 The microservice (represented as rectangles) are divided in the three three main functionalities carried out by Docker Finder:
-  1. **Analysy**: the analysis of each image consists in retrieving all the metadata already available in the registry, and in running a container to au- tomatically extract its runtime features (e.g., the software distributions it support).
+  1. **Analysis**: the analysis of each image consists in retrieving all the metadata already available in the registry, and in running a container to au- tomatically extract its runtime features (e.g., the software distributions it support).
   2. **Storage**:  DockerFinder stores all produced image descriptions in a local repository.
-  3. **discovery**: DokcerFinder allows users to search for images by  submit multi-attribute queries thorugh a GUI or a RESTful API.
+  3. **discovery**: DokcerFinder allows users to search for images by  submit multi-attribute queries thorugh a GUI or RESTful APIs (*Search API*, *Software service API*).

 <div align="center">
 <img src="./docs/architecture.png" width="500">